flyingmothman/bionlp/README.md

 Configurations for all experiments, models, and datasets are in `./configs`.

 ## Requirements
-Works with `Python version 3.10` and above ; We use an Anaconda python 3.10 environment and install dependencies using `pip install -r requirements.txt`.
+Works with `Python version 3.10` and above ; We use an Anaconda python 3.10 environment.
 You can create an anaconda python 3.10 environment called `my_env` with:
 ```
 conda create -n my_env python=3.10